jradavenport/WWU-seminar-2018/lab1/README.md

 Then, **do the assignment**.
 Either start a new Jupyter notebook, or duplicate the example notebook. *Don't* just modify the example and turn it in!
 Good practice: create a new notebook with name `lab1-LASTNAME.ipynb`.

 To turn in your assignment: Commit your changes to your local "repo", push to your fork.
-Finally, [submit a pull request](https://help.github.com/articles/using-pull-requests/) back to the original (my) version.
+Finally, [submit a pull request](https://help.github.com/articles/using-pull-requests/) back to the original (my) repo.

 ## Part 3: A simple calculation